ericvela02/digital-clock/README.md

    ```

 ## Usage 💡
-To simply view the clock, open the app in your preferred browser by going to "http://localhost:5173/".
+To simply view the clock, open the app in your preferred browser by going to "http://localhost:5173/", or view the project in this [sandbox](https://codesandbox.io/s/digital-clock-fztpws).
 The time should be displayed in a large digital format.

 ## Customization 🎨
 A pop-up menu at the bottom of the page allows for multiple levels of customization.
 The following options are available: